ProtonMail/ios-mail/ProtonMail/Pods/DKImagePickerController/README.md

  /// The maximum count of assets which the user will be able to select, a value of 0 means no limit.
  @objc public var maxSelectableCount = 0

+ /// Photos will be tagged with the location where they are taken.
+ /// If true, your Info.plist should include the "Privacy - Location XXX" tag. open var containsGPSInMetadata = false

  /// Set the defaultAssetGroup to specify which album is the default asset group. public var defaultAssetGroup: PHAssetCollectionSubtype?

  /// Allow swipe to select images.
  @objc public var allowSwipeToSelect: Bool = false

+ /// Allow select all
+ @objc public var allowSelectAll: Bool = false

  /// A Bool value indicating whether the inline mode is enabled.
  @objc public var inline: Bool = false